AdneneBoumessouer/MVTec-Anomaly-Detection/readme.md

 ## Prerequisites

 ### Dependencies
-Run the following command to install required libraries and packages used in this project:
+Create a new conda environment, activate it and run the following command in your terminal or anaconda prompt to install required libraries and packages used in this project:
 ```
-pip install -r requirements.txt
+conda install --file requirements.txt
 ```

 ### Download the Dataset